csinva/csinva.github.io/_notes/ml/comp_vision.md

     - count *inliers* (how many things agree with this match)
       - 8-point algorithm / homography check
       - $x^TEx < \epsilon $ for 8-point algorithm or $x^THx < \epsilon$ for homography
-  - ate end could recompute least squares H or F on all inliers
+  - finally, could recompute least squares H or F on all inliers

 ## correspondence for sfm / instance retrieval